 Can telcos beat cloud giants like Google, Microsoft, Amazon in the IoT battle?

-Nowadays, we see a new battle arising in the IoT domain.
+Nowadays, we see a new battle arising in the Internet of Things domain.
 It seems that after years of false promises, the IoT is becoming a viable market and all the tech giants want a piece.
-All the gorilla cloud services providers launched differentiated, proprietary IoT solutions, but it is clear that they want to get a grip on this domain.
+All the gorilla cloud service providers launched differentiated, proprietary IoT solutions, but it is clear that they want to get a grip on this domain.

-These tech giants clearly understand the IoT can be new revenue engine for their businesses, new devices and new territory.
-And, the IoT market continues to grow as Gartner predicts there will be more than 20 billion IoT devices in 2020.
+These tech giants clearly understand the IoT can be a new revenue engine for their businesses, new devices and new territory.
+And the IoT market continues to grow as Gartner predicts there will be more than 20 billion IoT devices in 2020.

 - Providing new services of management of IoT devices to existing and new customers